We’re here to help, so hit us on any of the channels below or scroll on down for the contact form.

 We hope you’re getting as excited for San Vino Wine Fight as much as we are!

 Check Omio for the best deals on flights, buses and trains.
 If you choose to fly either Bilbao or Biarritz are the best airports.
 From Bilbao and Biarritz airport there are regular buses to San Sebastian, you can then reach Haro from San Sebastian-Donostia by bus or train.

-- Buses to the epic wine fight!
+- Bus trips to and from the wine fight

-- Post-fight pool party
+- Closing pool party